-Note: The time that you set, and the time that learners see, is in Coordinated Universal Time (UTC).
-You might want to verify that you have specified the time that you intend by using a time zone converter such as Time and Date Time Zone Converter
+Note: The time that you set is in Coordinated Universal Time (UTC).
+You might want to verify that you have specified the time that you intend by using a time zone converter such as Time and Date Time Zone Converter.